 Whisk vigorously until the crepe batter forms, with no lumps.
 It is ok to have a few small lumps at the end for a crepe recipe.
 If you really don't like these lumps, use an electric beater to get a smoother batter.
 The batter should be slightly thick but runnier than a pancake batter.

 Warm a non-stick crepe pan or non-stick pancake griddle under medium/high heat.

-Scoop the batter onto the pan, then tip and rotate the pan to spread batter as thinly as possible.
-Note that 1/2 cup of crepe batter perfectly cover a 28 cm (11 inches) crepe pan and makes a thin crepe.
+Scoop the batter onto the pan, then tip and rotate it to spread the batter as thinly as possible.
+Note that 1/2 cup of crepe batter perfectly covers a 28 cm (11 inches) crepe pan and makes a thin crepe.

 Brown 2-3 minutes on one side.
 You know it's ready to flip the crepe when the underside is getting crispy and unsticks by itself.